blair-robot-project/ScoutingServerBase/README.md

 Developed by FRC Team 449: The Blair Robot Project.

+To run this server, run server.py with Python3 on a Linux computer with Bluetooth enabled, and follow the printed instructions.
+Make sure to change the MAC address in socketctl to be the MAC address of your Bluetooth adapter.

 Scouting App: https://github.com/carter-wilson/DeepSpaceScoutingApp

 Strategy app to retrieve data from bluetooth server: https://github.com/carter-wilson/StrategyApp